Friday, May 4, 2012

 Jen: I don't know why I bought this.
 What am I going to do with this?

-So today it's one week before the one year anniversary and I've opened up my Olympic box of stuff.
+Today it's one week before the one year anniversary and I've opened up my Olympic box of stuff.
 I'm taking a trip down memory lane.
 Re-visiting my life, the times and the stuff from those fun filled two weeks in February 2010.

 more photos to come...